nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. The user decides to add a new contact with the company’s name info to their address book.
 2. User inputs the 'add' command with the company’s name in the correct format.
 3. System validates the salary format and range.
-4. System adds or updates the salary information for the contact and displays a success message.
+4. System adds or updates the company’s name information for the contact and displays a success message.

       Use case ends.